i-AshishKumar/news-research-LLM/README.md

 # 🧠 News Research LLM Tool

 A lightweight, browser-based application that helps you analyze and extract insights from multiple news articles using LLMs and Retrieval-Augmented Generation (RAG).
-Just input a list of URLs (or upload a file), ask a question, and get a grounded answer—with source links.
+Just input a news URLs, ask a question, and get a grounded answer—with source links.

 👉 [Live Demo](https://news-research-llm.streamlit.app/)